Broadband Performance Tester.

 - Ensure you access the test from the same adsl connection as the

-one being tested, using your own phone number.
+one being tested, using your own telephone number.

 - Please make sure that you have the correct adsl log-in to hand